Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Me, every time I go to the gun store.

-Christensen Arms has great bolt-action barrels and other products, but their carbon-wrapped AR barrels are a good $300 or so less than their competitors, and they don’t compromise on quality.
+Christensen Arms has great bolt-action barrels and other products, but their carbon-wrapped AR barrels are sometimes priced a bit below their competitors, and they don’t compromise on quality.

-I have no doubt that with a smoother trigger that would let me do my part a little bit better, that rifle would have been a half-MOA AR easily.
+I have no doubt that with a smoother trigger that would let me do my part a little bit better, that rifle would have easily been half-MOA.
+And no, I don’t know why somebody puts a mil-spec trigger in a rifle with a $550 barrel.
+Troy, if you’re reading this, what the hell?

 Prices accurate at time of writing